Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Summary and future work

 \end{itemize}

 The analysis in this pilot work is admittedly based only on data from a single sub-band at 122\,MHz.
 Despite this restriction, for the first time using AARTFAAC-HBA as a wide-field imaging instrument, we have convincingly shown that large-scale diffuse emission dominates the emission in Stokes~$I$ on degree scales and larger.
 This was previously much harder to assess due to the limited short-baseline coverage of LOFAR in beam-formed mode.
-To further improve the imaging and modelling of this emission, we plan to include the following future analyses: \begin{itemize} \item Including an HBA-tile beam model in the gain calibration, which allows us to (i) set an absolute flux scale, (ii) improve the calibration quality, (iii) perform deeper deconvolution during imaging and (iv) improve the modelling of compact sources and diffuse emission.
+In the current analysis, we use the traditional CLEAN deconvolution to model and subtract the compact sources before modelling the diffuse structure.
+We suspect that artefacts leftover from the deconvolution and subtraction of compact sources may lead to low-level systematics in the diffuse emission models.
+In future analyses, we plan to implement direction-dependent calibration to subtract the compact sources instead of just using the CLEAN deconvolution.
+It is expected to mitigate the systematics arising from poorly subtracted compact sources while taking the primary beam and ionospheric effects into account.
+In addition to this, we plan to include the following improvements in future analyses for accurate modelling of the diffuse emission: \begin{itemize} \item Including an HBA-tile beam model in the gain calibration, which allows us to (i) set an absolute flux scale, (ii) improve the calibration quality, (iii) perform deeper deconvolution during imaging and (iv) improve the modelling of compact sources and diffuse emission.

 \item Expand this analysis to a broader frequency range to obtain a complete spatial and spectral model of the diffuse emission.

 \item Explore a hybrid approach to model the emission on a wide range of spatial scales by combining multiscale CLEAN to model small-scale compact emission and shapelet decomposition to model large-scale diffuse emission.